amheck/first_repository/README.md

 Example repo for demo purposes

+- notes.txt has info about project
-results.txt has results for this wacky idea
+- results.txt has results for this wacky idea
+- analysis.txt includes info about stats analysis